sotakao/STUOD_Hackathon_2021/README.md

 __Data:__ Dataset for this challenge is available in netCDF format on [ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/](ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/).
 More details below on how to access this.

-__Additional comments:__ This challenge is appropriate for more experienced participants as it requires knowledge of dealing with spatio-temporal data.
+__Additional comments:__ This challenge is appropriate for more experienced participants as it requires knowledge of dealing with spatio-temporal data and large datasets.

 ### Datasets